Akash420-oss/Drive_Connect/README.md

 * I hope you would be a better driver in your future...😇
 * Don't drink & drive...otherwise you have to pay some money to Police...😝
 * But when it comes to as a racer then must you have to be a crazy person...🤪
-* Again don't consume alcohol while driving...because it will kill you but not only you but also those who depend on you like your family...
+* Again don't consume alcohol while driving...because it will kill you but not only you but also those who depend on you like your family...😔